20 Brand Activation Ideas

 As a business owner or marketing professional, you're always looking to reach more people with your brand's message, products and services.
 Unfortunately, this isn't always an easy thing to do.
-With so much noise on the internet and competitors fighting for market share, how can your company ever break through?
+With so much noise on the internet, a flood of virtual event software-powered events, and competitors fighting for market share, how can your company ever break through?

 It sounds like you need to invest in a brand activation strategy.
 This post will explain what "brand activation" means, and 20 ideas you can use to better connect with consumers.